mariadb-operator/mariadb-operator/docs/GALERA.md

 ## Components

 To be able to effectively provision and recover MariaDB Galera clusters, the following components were introduced to co-operate with `mariadb-operator`:
-- **[🍼 init](https://github.com/mariadb-operator/init)**: Init container that dynamically provisions the Galera configuration file before the MariaDB container starts.
+- **init**: Init container that dynamically provisions the Galera configuration file before the MariaDB container starts.
 Guarantees ordered deployment of `Pods` even if `spec.podManagementPolicy = Parallel` is set on the MariaDB `StatefulSet`, something crucial for performing the Galera recovery, as the operator needs to restart `Pods` independently.
-- **[🤖 agent](https://github.com/mariadb-operator/agent)**: Sidecar agent that exposes the Galera state ([`grastate.dat`](https://galeracluster.com/2016/11/introducing-the-safe-to-bootstrap-feature-in-galera-cluster/)) via HTTP and allows one to remotely bootstrap and recover the Galera cluster.
+- **agent**: Sidecar agent that exposes the Galera state ([`grastate.dat`](https://galeracluster.com/2016/11/introducing-the-safe-to-bootstrap-feature-in-galera-cluster/)) via HTTP and allows one to remotely bootstrap and recover the Galera cluster.
 For security reasons, it has authentication based on Kubernetes service accounts; this way only the `mariadb-operator` is able to call the agent.

 ## Configuration